ahmedkaludi/pwa-for-wp/readme.md

 ## Changelog
 == Changelog ==
+= 1.7.32 (22 May 2021) =
+* BugFixed		 : Removed Warnings and notice for latest version of PHP #608
+* BugFixed		 : Removed javascript warning

 = 1.7.31 (29 April 2021) =
 * Improvement 	 : CTA issue with OneSignal compatibility #603
 * Improvement 	 : File not update when OneSignal enabled #591